-You don’t have to be rich to travel but if money is hard to come by you must be super-focused.
-I’ve made traveling into a way of life.
-I’ve geared my life around getting away for long periods of every year.
+You don’t have to be rich to travel, but if money is hard to come by you must be super-focused with one goal in mind, to get away.
+I’ve made traveling a way of life.
+I’ve geared my life around traveling for long periods of time, every year.

 It all sounds idyllic and I’ve many memories to show for it, but let’s be honest, I couldn’t do it if I had real responsibilities.
-If you haven’t got those ties and want to travel, do it now before life gets in the way and you really can’t afford to travel.
+If you haven’t got those ties and want to travel, do it now before life gets in the way.
+Do it now.
+Life is short.

 - How Do Wildlife Artists Make a Living?
 Copy This and Get Started

-- How to Plan a Wildlife Photography Trip (A Detailed Beginners Guide)
+- How to Plan a Wildlife Photography Trip: A Beginners Guide

 PIN IT AND SAVE IT